aliazhar-id/aliazhar-id/README.md

 <hr>
 <i>Let me Introduce myself, My name is aliazhar.<br>
-I am from Indonesia, I am 18 years old, now I am a Front-End Developer.<br> I use language HTML, CSS, JavaScript, C++, SQL.<i>
+I am from Indonesia, I am 18 years old, now I am a Front-End Developer(currently learning to be Back-End Developer).<br> I use language HTML, CSS, JavaScript, C++, SQL.<br>
+For Front-End I use HTML, CSS, and JavaScript<br>
+and for Back-End I use JavaScript(Node.JS), and SQL<i>

 <hr>